501 - Live at Bass Concert Hall (Austin Night 1)

 I mean, but in that way, well, I'll just read it off this fucking page that I was on forever.

-So, what he would do is, he explains, he photographed the one genuine, he made a negative, he repaired any visible damage on the magnified copy, created a zinc plate from the negative, he printed fakes, and then the way he made that ink that I was saying before, he collected smoke in a paper bag and mixed the carbon that attached to the bag with various oils, like the linseed oil, and that, and then the blank paper came from his edges from his old book.
+he explains: he photographed the one genuine, he made a negative, he repaired any visible damage on the magnified copy, created a zinc plate from the negative, he printed fakes, and then the way he made that ink that I was saying before, he collected smoke in a paper bag and mixed the carbon that attached to the bag with various oils like the linseed oil.

 No.